wchenastro/Mosaic/README.md

 # Mosaic: Multibeamformed observation simulation and interferometry characterization

 A software package consists of an interferometric pattern simulator and characterizer, an optimized tiling generator and a beamforming weights calculator.
-This document only describes the package from version 1.0.0.
+This document only describes the package from version 1.0.0. __Try Mosaic in your web browser [here](https://wchenastro.github.io/mosaic_web).__

 ## Dependent

-For python 3.8.5
+For python 3.8.5+

 - numpy
 - scipy